A steep learning curve as young Chinese students adapt to new worlds

 TEN-year-old Leo Xi sits on a piano stool at a birthday party in Beijing's affluent north-east, jammed between his parents, as they debate whether he studies too hard.
-Each day he gets home from school at 4.30pm, does homework until 8pm and finishes with an hour's extra English practice in preparation for university abroad.

 "I want to set my son on the right track," explains Leo's mother, Yang Xuan, 39, an executive at a multinational IT firm.
 "We are very close."